 Step 4.
 The Provost will consult with the Sabbatical Review Committee for evaluation and recommendations of the applications.
 The Provost then submits recommendations to the President.

 Step 5.
 After review, the President submits recommendations for academic leaves of absence to the Board of Trustees.
 Thereafter, the decisions of the Board are conveyed to the President, who informs the Provost and deans of the responsible colleges.

 The Provost will seek recommendations from the Sabbatical Review Committee.
-Applicants will be informed of the final recommendation before the end of the fall semester.
+Decisions will be made in early January 2020.

 For additional information, contact Allison Gillespie in the Office of the Provost at 601.266.5002 or via email at allison.gillespieFREEMississippi.